KleinReveche/kleinreveche.com/content/posts/study-at-home-first-month.md

   - Home
 # comment: false # Disable comment if false.
 ---
 During the Corona Virus Pandemic, a lot has changed in our lives including Education.
-Even though a virus is roaming around, we still need
+Even though a virus is roaming around, we still need Education.

 <!--more-->
 (For Context: I am a Grade 11 Student in STEM track.)